highflyer910/javascript30/README.md

 ## Day27 - Click and Drag

-**What I learned?** - The ability for the user to click and drag the contents horizontally.
+**What did I learn?** - The ability for the user to click and drag the contents horizontally.

+## Day28 - Video Speed Controller UI

+**What did I learn?** - adding a speed controller to the corresponding video.
+The offset properties are important for proper aligments.
+For block-level elements, offsetTop, offsetLeft, offsetWidth, and offsetHeight describe the border box of an element relative to the offsetParent.
+The offsetParent element is the nearest ancestor that has a position other than static.